Russia, U.S. to seek "creative" Syria solution - envoy

 McCain said it was now up to the Russians "to do everything possible" to make sure Assad did not use chemical weapons.

-(Additional reporting by Stephen Mangan and Gabriela Baczynska in Moscow and Tabassum Zakaria in Washington; writing by Padraic Halpin; editing by Andrew Roche)
+(Additional reporting by Stephen Mangan and Gabriela Baczynska in Moscow and Tabussum Zakaria in Washington; writing by Padraic Halpin; editing by Andrew Roche)

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.